-Jutting out into the ocean along the rugged western coast, Rincón, meaning "corner" in Spanish, may have gotten its name because it's tucked into a bend of the coastline.
-Some, however, trace the town's name to Gonzalo Rincón, a 16th-century landowner who let poor families live on his land.
-Whatever the history, the name suits the town, which is like a little world unto itself.
+Jutting out into the ocean along the rugged western coast, Rincón ("corner" in Spanish) may have gotten its name because it's tucked into a bend of the coastline.
+Some, however, trace it to Gonzalo Rincón, a 16th-century landowner who let poor families live on his land.
+Whatever the history, the name suits the town, which is like a little corner of the world unto itself.

-The pace picks up from October through April, when the waves are best, but tourists can be found here year-round, and many American mainlanders have settled here.
-Budget travelers will most likely find discount accommodations during August and September, when tourism is slow.
-Hurricane season runs from June through November, bringing in occasional swells for the surf crowd.
+The pace picks up October to April, when the waves are at their best, but tourists can be found here year-round, and many American mainlanders have settled here.
+Budget travelers will most likely find discount accommodations in August and September, when tourism is slow.
+Hurricane season runs June to November, bringing occasional swells for the surf crowd.